mdsultanshah/Name-Sorter/README.md

 # Name-Sorter

-Please indicate the text file path to read in app.config.
-Please indicate the text file path to write in app.config.
+Please indicate the text file path to read and write in app.config.